 Degree, Certificate or Diploma

 The Industrial Maintenance Technician program of study provides basic skills in welding, print reading, pneumatics and hydraulics, blue print reading, lean manufacturing, and predictive and preventative maintenance.
 Students utilize hands-on training to install, maintain, and troubleshoot the equipment utilized by today's industries.
-Graduates of this program are awarded a diploma.

 1,473 Jobs (2020)

 +6.0% Change from 2020-2025

 Data is from the Omaha Metropolitans Area, and the seven counties in Southwest Iowa that Iowa Western serves